 The diversity scholarship programme promotes diversity in terms of race, academic background, gender and ability and consists of either a 25% or 50% reduction in tuition fees.
 If you feel that you meet one of the following criteria, you are welcome to apply to one of the following scholarships.

 The President's Scholarship

 We award this scholarship to exceptionally highly qualified students.
-It includes a 75% tuition reduction and free accommodation at the Frankfurt School dorms during the first year.
+It includes a 75% tuition reduction.

 German Merit Foundation (Studienstiftung) Fast Track and Scholarship ("allgemeine Hochschulreife/Abitur" only)